 Liberty: policies that facilitate vaccination status as a precondition to full participation in public life run the risk of rendering a voluntary vaccination regime de facto mandatory, via diffuse coercive impacts.

 The European Union has proposed a “Digital Green Certificate” for use within Europe.
-Israel also has a “Green Pass” that can be used to access gyms, hotels, and travel to limited locations.
+Israel also made use of a “Green Pass” for a period of time to allow access to gyms, hotels, and travel to limited locations.